Home page of www.weldreality.com.

 Vert Down Root Electrodes, E6010 or E7010 DC+.

-Consider E6010 or E7010 DC- if weld burn through or hollow bead occurs. -
+Consider E6010 or E7010 DC- if weld burn through or hollow bead occurs.

-Typical Vert Down Filler E7010 DC+.
-Vert up E7018.
+Typical Vert Down Filler electrode, E7010 DC+.
+For vert up filler passes E7018.

-Use E60 or E7010 on pipe to API 5LX65.
+Use E6010 or E7010 on pipe to API 5LX65.

 Over

-65 yield, use low hydrogen electrodes.
+65 yields, use low hydrogen electrodes.

-When preheat used ensure that's also the minimum inter-pass temp. -
+When preheat used ensure that's also the minimum inter-pass temp.

-Yield strength.
+Yield strength?.

 The stress that can be applied to a base metal or weld without permanent deformation